AdaCore/training_material/courses/fundamentals_of_ada/040_statements.rst

    .. code:: Ada

-      -- Error if Red and Green is both Color_T and Stoplight_T for Color in Red ..
+      -- Error if Red and Green in Color_T and Stoplight_T for Color in Red ..
 Green loop

 * Type `Integer` by default